gojefferson/dumbdown/README.md

 # dumbdown
-Extremely simplified quasi-markdown to HTML parsing.
+Extremely simplified quasi-markdown to HTML parsing, available in both Javascript and Python.

 ## Installation